HANWAG_Logo_small_Box_rgb

 Always stay up to date: Subscribe to the HANWAG newsletter and become part of our community.

-2 Hiking boot fit – it’s all about the last
+2 It’s all about the last

 How a hiking boot fits is predominantly down to the last it’s made on.
 A last is a wooden or plastic model of a foot that’s used as the basis around which a shoe or boot is made.
 The shape of the last is effectively the shape, and therefore the fit, of the shoe or boot.